-Application Assignments (300 points total)
+Application Assignments (A1-A10)

 Throughout the course you will be required to work on various Application Assignments.
 All assignments must be done independently, must be typed as a Word document, and due according to the schedule.
-Students will submit application assignments in Blackboard.
 Hand-written and scanned, emailed, or late assignments will NOT be allowed.
-See How to Submit Application Assignment video in the Course Resources link in Blackboard for specific details and requirements.
+See How to Submit Application Assignment video in Blackboard for specific details and requirements.
+Application assignments must be submitted using complete sentences, proper use of spelling and grammar, and clearly explain your thinking using examples to receive credit.

-Inquizitive Assignments (300 points total)
+Inquizitive Assignments (I1 through I10)

 Inquizitive Assignments will be given throughout the course.
 The Inquizitive assignments will consist of chapter-focused quizzes due at 11:45 pm on the date listed on the schedule.
 The quizzes are typically unlimited in the number of questions and attempts.
 Once you have reached 100% score, you have completed the assignment.
 The points vary with each chapter but there is a total of 300 points from these assignments.
 It is not necessary to complete the "shared writing or journal exercises" in the Inquizitive program.
 Please do not wait until the last minute to complete work.
+There is a very reliable app available for Norton Inquizitive to use on cell phones.
 Instructions are listed under textbook information.
 Late assignments will NOT be allowed.